starship/starship/docs/fr-FR/config/README.md

 ::: warning

 The `threshold` option is deprecated, but if you want to use it, the module will show the number of jobs running if there is more than 1 job, or more than the `threshold` config value, if it exists.
-If `threshold` is set to 0, then the module will also show when there are 0 jobs running.
+Si `threshold` est définie à 0, alors le module s'affichera également lorsqu'il n'y a pas de tâches de fond en cours.

 :::